christopherseaman/datasci_217/07/index.md

 - **Column Not Found**:
   - Ensure column names in `x` and `y` match exactly with the DataFrame.
-    - *Check your spelling—autocorrect won't save you here!*
 - **No Plot Displayed**:
   - If plots don't display in Jupyter notebooks, use `%matplotlib inline` at the beginning.
-    - *A little magic command to make plots appear—abracadabra!*

 ---

 ### 2. `hist()`: Histogram

 - **Explanation**: Plots a histogram of a single column or series.
-- *Unleash your inner statistician and dive into the distribution!*

 ---